 Most everyone these days knows that exercise is essential to health.
 Working out isn't just for those who want to lose weight or build muscle.
-Even individuals at their ideal weight can benefit from exercise.
+Even individuals at their ideal weight can benefit from cardio, weight training or yoga classes.
 Working out boosts endorphins, increases circulation and is good for the entire body.
 Regular exercise may reduce your risk of heart disease and is great for relieving stress.
 There are plenty of ways to get an effective fitness home workout without having to join an expensive gym.

 While there are plenty of gyms out there, you may not want to join one.
 They're smelly, noisy and expensive.
 If you're a social butterfly, you might enjoy working out in front of complete strangers.
 If you're not, you will probably prefer working out at home.
 If you have a little free space in your home, then you can accommodate a home gym machine.
 While some home gym machines are quite large, others are designed to be compact to suit those with limited space.
 The home gym machine allows you to work your entire body without the need for a bunch of equipment.

 The home gym can be a lot more affordable and space efficient than having a variety of different machines.
 Before the invention of the home gym, most home fitness centers contained machines like a treadmill, elliptical, exercise bike, stairclimber and free weights.
 As you can imagine, a setup like this would be quite expensive and take up a lot of space.
 A home gym can be had for around $1000, although some models cost up to $4000.
 There are plenty of options including those from Bowflex, Total Gym and Golds Gym.